-Do you have a problem or issue that college students and faculty could help with through research or academic expertise?
-Submit an Idea Brief to tell us about your project idea, and we’ll work to connect you with students and faculty to could do it!
+Do you have a problem or goal that college students and faculty could help with through a project that uses academic expertise or research?
+Submit an Idea Brief to tell us about your project idea, and we’ll work to connect you with students and faculty who could do it!

-The Collaborative for Community Engagement (CCE) at Colorado College is launching The PEAK Inquiry Project - a program through which community organizations and city departments can submit knowledge and research-based project ideas to share with CC students, faculty, volunteer teams, and courses.
+The CCE launched The PEAK Inquiry Project last year - a platform through which community organizations and city departments can submit knowledge and research-based project ideas to share with CC students, faculty, volunteer teams, and courses.
 The mission of the project is to bring the knowledge of the campus to bear on public, real-world issues.
 Why PEAK Inquiry?
-PEAK stands for “Publicly Engaged, Actionable Knowledge,” and our goal is to connect campus change-makers to community INQUIRIES – your questions, your challenges, your problems.
+PEAK stands for “Publicly Engaged, Actionable Knowledge,” and our goal is to connect campus change-makers to community INQUIRIES – your questions, challenges, and problems.

-As examples, here are some past projects at CC:
+As examples, here are some past projects that have been completed at CC:

-- A political science course that analyzed survey data to better understand voting patterns on an upcoming ballot issue
+- A political science course analyzed survey data to understand voting patterns on an upcoming ballot issue

-- Film students that annually produce short films for community organizations to facilitate storytelling about the organization
+- Film students annually produce short films for community organizations to facilitate storytelling

-- A team of sociology students that annually conduct a program evaluation of a local organization’s safe sex curriculum
+- A team of sociology students conduct a program evaluation of an organization’s safe sex curriculum

-- A student volunteer that explored archival data for a community organization to better understand their organizational history
+- A history major student volunteer explored archival data for a community organization to better understand their organizational history

-- A environmental studies course that regularly conducts energy audits of local homes
+- An environmental studies course regularly conducts energy audits of local homes

 Have an idea?
 Here’s how the program works: